bfxdev/OBS/README.md

 The Lua/Python scripting environment of OBS is very powerful but is lacking proper documentation.
 The API documentation of OBS describes the C structures and functions but not the exact way the bindings are implemented.

-[generate-obslua-globals.lua](generate-obslua-globals.lua) is a Lua script that generates a definition file **[obslua-globals.lua](obslua-globals.lua)** by parsing the OBS text documentation and a SWIG generated file.
+[generate-obslua-support-files.lua](generate-obslua-support-files.lua) is a Lua script that generates a documentation file **[obslua.html](obslua.html)** and a definition file **[obslua.lua](obslua.lua)** by parsing the OBS text documentation and a SWIG generated file.

-Its main purpose is to ease development in an IDE such as Visual Studio Code by providing functions such as auto-documentation and auto-completion.
+The main purpose of the Lua definition file is to ease development in an IDE such as Visual Studio Code by supporting contextual help by hovering and auto-completion.
 Use it in VS Code with [sumneko's Lua Language Server extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).
 It relies on [EmmyLua-style annotations](https://emmylua.github.io).

 It is important to change the settings of the Lua Language Server extension such that, for VS Code: